C4ptainCrunch/thesis/source/index.rst

-In this section, we introduce the game-theoretic notions that are needed to understand the algorithms of Section XX.
+In this section, we introduce the game-theoretic notions that are needed to understand the algorithms of :numref:`sec:ai-awale`.
 After introducing each notion, we apply it to Awale.
 The notation and most conventions used for game-theoretic concepts are taken from :cite:`MaschlerSolanZamir2013`.

 Basic game theoretic concepts